 September First Thursday featuring Isabeau Waia'u Walker

 Celebrate September First Thursday with a performance by Isabeau Waia'u Walker.
-Mixing a set of solo acoustic songs and some collaborations with live dancers and other musicians, she will share her brand of unapologetic and thought-provoking lyrics as we enter into the Fall season.
+Mixing a set of solo acoustic songs and some collaborations with other musicians, she will share her brand of unapologetic and thought-provoking lyrics as we enter into the fall season.

 Two gallery exhibits will be on display during the event: Valentino Oscar Quijano-Moeckel's painting exhibit Figure Four is showing through September 30 in the PGE Gallery and The Key Collection by Daren Todd will be on display in the Ellyn Bye Studio lobby through September 5, 2022.